-But there has been no bigger indicator this year to show that sensitivity to climate impact is gaining momentum than investor action.
+There has been no bigger indicator to show that sensitivity to climate impact is gaining momentum than investor action.

 Investors have not been silent on climate change.
-Indeed, the trillions of dollars represented by the investors behind CDP, formerly the Carbon Disclosure Project, has motivated thousands of companies to disclose their carbon emissions and climate action plans for more than a decade.
+Indeed, the trillions of dollars represented by the investors behind CDP have motivated thousands of companies to disclose their carbon emissions and climate action plans for more than a decade.

-In 2019, however, we’ve seen increasing subtle—and not so subtle—indicators that investors are evaluating climate risk in new ways.
+In the past several years, however, we've seen increasing subtle—and not so subtle—indicators that investors are evaluating climate risk in new ways.
 Here’s a recap of some of these actions:

 - At the COP25 gathering in Madrid, 631 investors who collectively manage over $37 trillion in assets called on global governments to step up action to address climate change and achieve the goals of the Paris Agreement by signing the Global Investor Statement to Government on Climate Change.

-- The Climate Action 100+ published its first report in 2019.
-The report details the carbon reduction progress of 161 companies, segmented by largest emitters and representing nearly 80 percent of industrial emissions.
-Collectively, the Climate Action 100+ now has more than 370 investor signatories and its actions are driving significant change in utilities, oil & gas, and transport—including pushing companies to transparently disclose how climate change will impact their business.
+- The Climate Action 100+ 2020 Progress report details the carbon reduction progress of 160 companies, segmented by largest emitters and representing nearly 80 percent of industrial emissions.
+Collectively, the Climate Action 100+ now has more than 600 investor signatories and its actions are driving significant change in utilities, oil & gas, and transport—including pushing companies to transparently disclose how climate change will impact their business.